NCSU-Libraries/vizstudio_collatz/README.md

 ### Visual components

 Each new number in the sequence is generated and displayed at a rate of about 1 every 0.75 seconds.
 Values are presented inside a colored circle: odd numbers in a blue/green circle, even numbers in a red/pink circle.
-Below the current number is displayed the initial number in the sequence (n) and the number of times the function was applied in the sequence (i, where the first number is i=0, the second i=1, etc.)
+Below the current number is displayed the initial number in the sequence (n) and the number of times the function was applied in the sequence (i, where the first number in the sequence is i=0, the second i=1, etc.)

 ![Collatz conjecture visualization example](/media/images/number_examples.png "Collatz conjecture visualization example")

 ### Audible components

-Each number in the sequence is accompanied by a tone in the C major pentatonic scale:
+Each number is accompanied by a tone in the C major pentatonic scale:

 ![Notes in the C major pentatonic!](/media/images/pentatonic.png "C major pentatonic")

 The following rules determine which tone is heard:

 * 4, 2 and 1 are always accompanied by E3, D3 and C3 respectively, providing a musical resolution to the sequence
-* The initial number in the sequence is accompanied by A4 (unless that number if 4, 2 or 1)
+* The first number in each sequence is accompanied by A4 (unless that number is 4, 2 or 1)
-* If the number is higher than the previous one (3x + 1) it is accompanied by C4 (except 4, 2 or 1)
+* Any subsequent number (except 4, 2 or 1) that's higher than the previous one (3x + 1) is accompanied by C4
-* If the number is lower than the previous one (x ÷ 2) it is accompanied by G3 (except 4, 2 or 1)
+* Any subsequent number (except 4, 2 or 1) that's lower than the previous one (x ÷ 2) is accompanied by G3

 ## Preview in your browser